-Figure \ref{fig:sird alpha} depicts the overflow probability under different scales of perturbation of the parameter.
+Figure \ref{fig:sird alpha} depicts the overflow probability.
 The probability varies drastically when $\alpha$ is perturbed at around $10^{-4}$.
 If $\alpha$ increases by $10^{-3}$, the overflow probability will decline by almost $10^4$ times, and the probability grows nearly exponentially in $\alpha$.
-For example, when $\alpha=0.319$ the derivative is around 20; namely, any infinitesimal change in $\alpha$ at this level will be amplified 20 times in the overflow probability.
+For example, when $\alpha=0.319$, the derivative is around 20; namely, any infinitesimal change in $\alpha$ at this level will be amplified 20 times in the overflow probability.
 In terms of the reproduction number $R_0$, given the other parameter configurations, it ranges between $[3.139, 3.149]$.
-We find that such sensitivity is not directly caused by the reproduction number $R_0$ being close to a critical value so that the stochastic system exhibits different properties.\footnote{Typically, the stochastic process is more complex and harder to predict when $R_0\approx 1$.
-Note that the outbreak would have a peak.
-For example, given the parameter configurations, the deterministic SIRD model yields that the infected population would peak around $1,457,852 \approx 0.3 N_0$ on day 59.
-However, we consider the probability of exceeding a threshold that is moderately larger than the typical value 0.3.
-Hence the sensitivity we identified in this paper is not due to the fact that $R_0$ is close to 1.}
+We find that such sensitivity is not directly caused by the reproduction number $R_0$ being close to a critical value, which allows the stochastic system to exhibit different properties.

-Therefore, it appears that the overflow probability is very sensitive to the transmission speed $\alpha$ in the SIR model.
+Therefore, the overflow probability appears very sensitive to the transmission speed $\alpha$ in the SIR model.
 This observation has two implications: First, any marginal effort to limit the transmission and social interaction may have a significant potential impact on preventing the overflow of resources.
-Second, it calls for a more accurate estimation of parameters to better evaluate the risk associated with a pandemic, as the estimation errors in the transmission speed can change the resulting overflow probability significantly.
+Second, it calls for more accurate parameter estimation to better evaluate the risk associated with a pandemic, as estimation errors in the transmission speed can significantly change the resulting overflow probability.